Tany Yao: Background

 Yao was born in Grand Falls, New Brunswick and moved to Fort McMurray, Alberta in 1977 at the age of six.
 His father, Joseph Yao, was originally from Cebu in the Philippines and eventually worked as a doctor in Fort McMurray.
 His mother, Keiko, was a nurse within the community.

 Yao graduated from Fort McMurray Composite High School in 1989 and enrolled in the EMT program at Portage College in Lac La Biche, Alberta.
-Ultimately he went on to become a paramedic at NAIT in Edmonton, Alberta.
-His first full-time job after graduating from NAIT was with the Alberta Central Air Ambulance in Lac La Biche.
-In 1997, Yao returned to Fort McMurray as a paramedic firefighter.
-He helped fight the House River Fire in 2002.
-In 2007, Yao was promoted to Assistant Deputy Chief of Operations - EMS for the region of Wood Buffalo.
+He studied to become a paramedic at NAIT in Edmonton, Alberta.
+After graduating from NAIT, Yao worked with the Alberta Central Air Ambulance in Lac La Biche before returning to Fort McMurray as a paramedic firefighter.
+He was involved in the effort to fight the House River Fire in 2002.
+In 2007, Yao worked as the Assistant Deputy Chief of Operations - EMS for the region of Wood Buffalo.
+In 2016, former premier Rachel Notley named him one of the heroes of the Fort McMurray wildfires for his efforts in helping evacuees.

-Provincial Politics
+Political career

 In late 2014 Yao considered running for office after Wildrose party was in disarray after leader Danielle Smith and eight other MLAs crossed the floor to the ruling Progressive Conservative Association of Alberta.
-After Brian Jean was elected as the official leader of the Wildrose Party, Yao decided to run in the riding of Fort McMurray-Wood Buffalo.
-The 2015 Alberta election was held on May 5, 2015.
-Yao defeated Progressive Conservative incumbent MLA Mike Allen.
+After Brian Jean was elected as the official leader of the Wildrose Party, Yao decided to run in the riding of Fort McMurray-Wood Buffalo, and defeated Progressive Conservative incumbent MLA Mike Allen in the 2015 Alberta election.

-The Wildrose retained its standing as Official Opposition in the legislature, while for the first time in Alberta history, the New Democratic Party formed government with Rachel Notley becoming premier.
-This marked the end of 43 years of government by the Progressive Conservatives.

-On May 18, 2017, the Wildrose and the Progressive Conservatives announced that their two parties had come to a merger agreement and on July 22, 2017 the merger was passed with 95% support from both the PCs and the Wildrose.
-The merger agreement formed the United Conservative Party, a leadership election occurred on October 28, 2017, in which Jason Kenney was chosen as the leader of the UCP.

-Yao was the UCP's official critic on Health and Emergency Response Preparedness.
-Yao was reelected in the 2019 Alberta general election.
-He endorsed Brian Jean during the 2017 UCP leadership election and again in the 2022 UCP leadership election.

-Premier Danielle Smith appointed Yao to serve as parliamentary secretary for rural health under Health Minister Jason Copping on October 21, 2022.
-Yao was challenged by Fort McMurray Construction Association president Keith Plowman and former UCP riding association board member Zulkifl Mujahid in a nomination contest.
-Mujahid defeated Yao on December 4, 2022, meaning Yao could no longer represent the UCP in the riding for the 2023 Alberta general election.
+Yao supported Jean in the 2017 UCP leadership election, ultimately won by Jason Kenney, held after the Wildrose Party and Progressive Conservatives merged together to form the United Conservative Party.
+After the election, Yao was appointed the UCP's Health and Emergency Response Preparedness critic.
+Re-elected in 2019, Yao again supported Jean in the UCP leadership election held after Kenney's 2022 resignation.
+Following the election, Yao was appointed parliamentary secretary for rural health by new Premier Danielle Smith.

+Ahead of the 2023 election, Yao was challenged by former UCP riding association board member Zulkifl Mujahid and Fort McMurray Construction Association president Keith Plowman for the UCP nomination, which Mujahid ultimately won.
+After the UCP board disqualified Mujahid in April 2023, Yao was appointed the party's candidate in his place.